Learning Representations by Humans, for Humans: Method

-One way in which humans can potentially surpass machines is when they have access to side information $\side$ that is informative of $y$ yet unknown to the machine.
-The \mom\ framework can be extended to learn a representation $\advice(x)$ that is optimal \emph{conditional on the human using $\side$}, and despite lacking access to $\side$.
+One way humans could surpass machines is through access to \emph{side information} $\side$ that is informative of outcome $y$ yet unknown to the machine.
+The \mom\ framework can be extended to learn a representation $\advice(x)$ that is optimal conditioned on the existence of $\side$, despite the machine having no access to $\side$.
 At test time, the human has access to $\side$, and so action $\des = h(\repnet(x),s)$.
-At train time, $y$ can be used as a proxy for $s$: if $\side$ is informative of $y$, then $(x,y)$ are jointly informative of $\side$.
-Although $\side$ cannot generally be reconstructed without supervision, in some cases $(x,y)$ can be used to make inferences on $\side$.
-As a simple example, consider the case where $y=g(x,\side)$ for some $g$ and fix $x$.
-If $g$ is invertible w.r.t. $y$ for all $x$, then $\side$ can be fully reconstructed using $g^{-1}(x,y)$.
-In general, $g$ may not be invertible, but a `lossy' approximate inverse mapping $\hat{g}^{-1}(x,y)$ can still be modeled into $\hhat$, now takeing as input $(z,x,y)$.
+The observation is that the ground-truth outcome $y$, which is available during training, conveys information about $s$: if $\side$ is informative of $y$, then there exist $x$ for which the outcome $y$ varies with $\side$.
+Thus $(x,y)$ is jointly informative of $\side$: for such $x$, knowing $y$ and modeling the mechanism $y = g_{x}(s)$ by which $\side$ affects $y$ for a given $x$ would allow reverse-engineering the value of $\side$ as $g_{x}^{-1}(y)$.
+Although $\side$ cannot generally be exactly reconstructed without supervision on $\side$ (e.g. due to inexact modeling or non-invertibility of $g_{x}$), in some cases $(x,y)$ can be used to make useful inference about $\side$.
+Intuitively, note that for a given $x$, multiple $y \in \{y_1 \hdots y_k\}$ values correspond to multiple $s$ values.
+If $h$ varies with $s$, without access to $s$ or $y$, the best $\hhat(x)$ we can learn is $\expect{s\sim S}{h(x,s)}$.
+With varied $y_i$ which correspond to different values of $s$, we can learn $\hhat(x, y_i) = \expect{s\sim S|y=y_i}{h(x,s)}$ for each $y_i$, which allow $\hhat$ to incorporate information about $s$. \dcp{if possible, try to make this a bit more intuitive?}